-- PROTECTEDNo red-data or any protected plant species were observed within the proposed footprintPLANT SPECIES(refer to Heading 4.4). - According to the NEMA EIA screening tool report for this project (Refer to Appendix 1), the relative plant species sensitivity is considered "High Sensitivity", because the original vegetation type is classified as endangered and specifically because of the potential that a number of sensitive plants is known to have a distribution range within the broader area or this vegetation type.

-Unfortunately, Erf 511 had been under cultivation (dry-land commercial annual crops) over a long period of time and renosterveld, once cultivated, will not restore itself for many generations (if ever).
-Only a few hardy or indigenous pioneer species had managed to survive the continual impact of agriculture, grazing, and altered fire regimes.
+- PROTECTEDAccording to the NEMA EIA screening tool report for this project (Refer to Appendix 1), the relative plant species sensitivity is considered of "High Sensitivity", because the study area might touch or overlap sensitive areas.
+The original vegetation type is classified as endangered and specifically because of the potential that quite an extensive number of sensitive plants might occur in this area (or is known to have a distribution within the broader area or this vegetation type). - No red-data or any protected plant species were observed within the proposed footprint (refer to Heading 4.4). - The study area had been under cultivation (dry-land commercial annual crops) over a long period of time and the veld transformed.
+Only a few hardy or indigenous pioneer species managed to survive the continual impact of agriculture and altered fire regimes.
 None of the species listed in the screening report were observed.
-Because of the degraded state of the study area, it is considered unlikely that the proposed solar facility will result in any significant additional impact on sensitivity plants.

-As a result, the Plant Species theme for this study area is rated as Low Sensitive.
+Because of the degraded state of the study area, it is considered unlikely that the proposed solar facility will result in any significant impact on the plant species sensitivity theme.
+As a result, the Plant Species theme for this study area is should be rated as Low Sensitive.